CLandel89/mandelbrot-editor/README.md

 Open the editor on GitHub Pages to see what has been implemented so far:
 [https://clandel89.github.io/mandelbrot-editor/](https://clandel89.github.io/mandelbrot-editor/)
+Use the scroll wheel to zoom in and out of the fractal.
+Drag the position around, holding down the left mouse button.

-Tested in newer versions of Firefox, Chrome and Chrome-based Edge.
+Tested in newer versions of Firefox, Chrome and Chrome-based Edge; (Linux and Windows).